LuaLS/lua-language-server-rust/README.md

-# Project Status
+# Lua Language Server Rust Port

-This project is currently a work in progress.
-It is an exploration of using Rust as a host.
+This is a Rust port of the Lua Language Server.
+Not all code is implemented in Rust; only the host program has been rewritten in Rust, while some C code is still used.
+The main goal of this port is to ensure compatibility with more platforms.

 # Build Support